veertuinc/anka-docs/_partials/anka-virtualization-cli/command-line-reference/push/_index.md

 arguments:
-  vmid                     VM to push remote                   Sets an alternate registry
+  vmid                     VM to push remote                   Sets an alternate registry (name or URL)

 options:
   -t,--tag <val>           Set the tag name to push (mandatory)